H2CO3/Sparkling/doc/semantics.md

 organized in a hashmap is unspecified and is not determined by the order in which those pairs appear in the source text.

+If a key is a single identifier, it is replaced by a string literal with value identical to that identifier.

 §3.11.2.
 Scalar literals

 Non-compound (scalar) literals represent a single constant value.
 These include